in

 • Divide Crambe in early spring or start root cuttings in winter.

-Crambe Varieties to Grow
+Crambe varieties to grow

 • Crambe cordifolia, colewort: mound-forming perennial with ovate, dark green leaves which die down in mid-spring; stems bear white flowers in panicles in late spring and midsummer.; this variety can grow to 8 feet tall and 5 feet wide.